mjayadharan/mjayadharan/README.md

 ## My background in a nutshell.
 ---------------------
 - __I am a computational scientist with expertise in numerical analysis, high performance computing, and scientific machine learning.
-I currently work as a Quantitative Analyst for the Citigroup's Credit Quant group in NYC.__
+I am interested in application of computational and stastistical learning methods to a wide range of scientific fields including natural sciences, geosciences, physical systems etc.  I currently work as a Quantitative Research Analyst for the Citigroup's Credit Quant group in NYC.__
 - I have experience in developing and implementing novel algorithms to solve multiphysics CFD problems, using both data-driven deep learning techniques and classical mixed finite element methods (FEM).
 - Currently, I work as a credit quant specializing in pricing and risk management of credit derrivatives in the risk-neutral framework, specifically in LATAM emerging markets.
 - I love working on new challenging models and implementing them, while collaborating with others.